ryanbates1990/dnd/Nightmare and the Nexus/Scenes/Session_15/plot_points.md

 - use vampyre statblock with extra hp (he is a glutton, afterall)
 - Ranis and Vanescula will approach after the encounter is initiated.
+- He sports a legendary scythe of vitur

 - He wants Bief to be the next Trophy in the theater.
 His Havrani blood will taste sweet, and his body a spectacle, and people will love to see him die a thousand deaths.